Corporate Book - November 2019

 Under the Minister of Transport, the Act regulates works and obstructions that risk interfering with navigation in the waters listed on the schedule to the Act, including those administered by Parks Canada.

-Parks Canada’s mandate requires year round operations across Canada.
-With responsibility for the management and administration of 46 national parks and Rouge National Urban Park; four national marine conservation areas and 168 federal national historic sites, including nine historic canals, Parks Canada employees and resources are active in hundreds of communities and remote locations from coast to coast to coast.
-The workforce is dedicated to keeping heritage sites open and operating for Canadians.
-In addition, the Agency is responsible for a diverse range of built assets and activities – from the Trans-Canada Highway that runs through the Mountain Parks in Alberta and BC, to avalanche response along mountain highways and fire response in all the park areas.
-The Agency has a search and rescue capacity, dedicated wildlife personnel, an armed enforcement branch and an underwater archeology group.
-We care for 31 million artifacts used actively in our sites for interpretation purposes and held in collections facilities to preserve them.
-The following provides an overview of the operational activities:
+Parks Canada’s mandate requires year-round operations across Canada.
+With responsibility for the management and administration of 47 national parks and Rouge National Urban Park, five national marine conservation areas and 171 national historic sites, including nine historic canals, Parks Canada employees and resources are active in hundreds of communities and remote locations from coast to coast to coast.
+The workforce is dedicated to conserving Parks Canada places and sharing these places with visitors.
+In addition, the Agency is responsible for a diverse range of built assets and activities, from the Trans-Canada Highway that runs through the Mountain Parks in Alberta and British Columbia, to avalanche response along mountain highways and fire response areas across the country.
+The Agency has search-and-rescue capacity, dedicated wildlife personnel, an armed enforcement branch and an underwater archaeology group.
+Parks Canada cares for 31 million artifacts used actively in its sites to engage visitors and held in collections facilities to preserve them.
+The following provides an overview of the Agency’s operational activities:

-Parks Canada welcomes over 20 million visitors each year and offers, with partners, memorable experiences, visitor activities and events.
-Visitors report high satisfaction with quality visitor services, facilities and safety programs.
-Visitor services and programs include: interpretation, re-enactments, facilities, campgrounds, trails, wildlife monitoring and reservation systems.
+Parks Canada welcomes some 25 million visitors each year and offers memorable experiences, visitor activities and events.
+As a result of the success of free admission in 2017, visitation reached 27 million.
+Visitors report high satisfaction with the quality of visitor services, facilities and safety programs.
+Visitor services and programs include interpretation, re-enactments, facilities, campgrounds, trails, wildlife monitoring, and reservation systems.

-Parks Canada issues avalanche bulletins, undertakes search and rescue operations, and operates emergency dispatch.
-The Agency provides safety orientation for visitors, including travelling in back-country environments or encounters with wildlife.
-For visitors to the national northern parks, a portion of the safety training includes what to do when encountering a polar bear or succumbing to hypothermia.
+Parks Canada issues avalanche bulletins, undertakes search-and-rescue operations, protects Parks Canada townsites, infrastructure and other values from wildland fires and operates emergency dispatch.
+The Agency provides safety information to visitors, including information about travelling in backcountry environments or encounters with wildlife.
+Visitors to the northern national parks are given information on what to do when encountering a polar bear or how to prevent hypothermia, for example.

 Infrastructure and municipal-type services